pcaston/OpenPeerPower.github.io/source/_docs/ecosystem/appdaemon/api.markdown

 ##### event

 Name of the event to subscribe to.
-Can be a standard Home Assistant event such as `service_registered` or an arbitrary custom event such as `"MODE_CHANGE"`.
+Can be a standard Open Peer Power event such as `service_registered` or an arbitrary custom event such as `"MODE_CHANGE"`.
 If no event is specified, `listen_event()` will subscribe to all events.

 ##### \*\*kwargs (optional)